 Afraid you might “foster fail”?
 It happens, and there’s nothing wrong with deciding to keep a new fur baby.

 If you have room in your home and your heart to save a life, please reach out to your local animal rescue and give a dog or cat a second chance at love.

-Sheryl Green is an author, writing coach, and passionate animal advocate, serving as the Director of Communications and Cuddling for Hearts Alive Village Las Vegas.
+Sheryl Green is an author, writing coach, and passionate animal advocate.
 Find her at www.sherylgreenspeaks.com.